XavierJCallait/BCryptic/docs/JOURNAL.md

 ### Entry 26/09/2025
 Today we are refactoring the flow between pages to make it more organized and leverage Qt's offerings.
 It's a good day, so far...

+### Entry 28/09/2025
+Working on the encryption/decryption of items in the database based on the vaultKey.
+Pretty straight forward, reusing the same encryption/decryption as the vaultKey.
+Need to add more database operations, which is easy, but annoying at times.
+Thinking about using an ORM, but given the limited number of fields in each object, might not be worth it...

 ## Challenges

 ### Environment Setup